 To avoid a campaign appearing inappropriately while the end-user is offline, you can use the Network is/is not Offline Segment.

 - Campaigns are stored on the device for apps that have offline enabled regardless of the current connectivity.
-This means that sometimes, if a campaign takes a long time to download from the servers, for example because of a very heavy image or a slow connection, the WalkMe Mobile SDK will fallback to displaying the cached campaigns until the new content is done downloading
+This means that sometimes, if a campaign takes a long time to download from the servers, e.g., because of a very heavy image or a slow connection, the WalkMe Mobile SDK will display the cached campaigns until the new content is done downloading;

 - To avoid content unnecessarily being stored on the device, the WalkMe Mobile SDK doesn’t store content that is segmented by attributes that are false at the time of fetch, and are unlikely to change throughout a session or without the end-user being connected again.

 - For example, suppose the SDK didn’t store a campaign segmented for a user using x app version 2.0, because the user was using x app version 1.0.
-In case this user somehow upgrades the app version while offline, she will need to be connected to the internet while using the new app version in order to receive said campaign
+If this user upgrades the app version while offline, she will need to be connected to the internet while using the new app version in order to receive said campaign.